github/training-kit/downloads/github-git-cheat-sheet.md

 Discards the most recently stashed changeset

 ## Review history
-Browses and inspect the evolution of project files
+Browse and inspect the evolution of project files

 ```$ git log```